Sam Schmidt to Help Unveil New Hand and Foot-Free Corvette

 Four sensors on the headgear transmit information to infrared cameras on the dashboard.
 Head tilting dictates steering and acceleration in 10 mph increments.
 A bite sensor slows the car.
 GPS technology prevents movement within 1.5 meters from virtual curbing and within a 10-meter steering width.
 If all that fails, engineers can take over the car.

 Schmidt has been practicing with the vehicle, and the drive will be its first public appearance.
-Schmidt stated that we want to average 100 MPH during his laps around the Indianapolis Motor Speedway.
+Schmidt averaged 100 MPH during his laps around the Indianapolis Motor Speedway.
 Schmidt was a long-time Indy car racer.

 Sam's father, Marvin, was a racer as well, so who better to pilot this technology than someone with racing in his blood?